BenBruzewski/WeatherData/README.md

   ● WeatherI will be used by the LCD screen since the preset LCD functions take integer input.

 My program interfaces with the 3 LEDs, the LCD screen, and the 2 switches connected to the MSP430FG4618.
-Depending on the weather conditions from the text file, my displays will emit various data.
+Depending on the weather conditions from the text file, the MSP430 will activate one of its colored LEDs as shown below:

 Temperature Data:
 - 🟩 0-40F